buserror/simavr/README.md

 simavr - lean and mean Atmel AVR simulator for linux
 ======

-/simavr/ is a new AVR simulator for linux, or any platform that uses avr-gcc.
+_simavr_ is a new AVR simulator for linux, or any platform that uses avr-gcc.
 It uses avr-gcc own register definition to simplify creating new targets for supported AVR devices.
 The core was made to be small and compact, and hackable so allow quick prototyping of an AVR project.
 The AVR core is now stable for use with parts